 At the same time, China is also a major producer and exporter of the ceramic industry in the world, and zirconium silicate is the direct and main raw material for the ceramic industry.
 With the rapid development of China’s ceramic industry in recent years, the demand for zirconium has also increased rapidly.

-Thank you for reading our article and we hope it can help you to help a better understanding of the uses of zirconium.
+Thank you for reading our article and we hope it can help you have a better understanding of the uses of zirconium.
 If you want to know more about zirconium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 As a leading manufacturer & supplier of refractory metals across the world, ARM is headquartered in Lake Forest, California, America, providing customers with high-quality refractory metals such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very competitive price.